How do I sell my Fractional Interest?

 You own a Membership of an LBG Company, and when you sell your interest it is actually a transfer of this Membership that takes place.
 Under the rules of the LBG Company you MUST first offer other Members the opportunity to buy your Membership at your minimum price.
 To do this you write to the Directors of the LBG Company to make the offer.

 To help the following is an example of the letter or e-mail you might write:

 From: [insert the Owner of the Membership here which may be you or your Pension]

-To: David Hannah, Director of [full name of the LBG Company relevant to your Membership - if you don't know this we can help you]
+To: The Directors of [full name of the LBG Company relevant to your Membership - if you don't know this we can help you]

 Sale of my Membership